 10. Start a Podcast

-Podcasts are a great way for real estate professionals to share their expertise with a larger audience.
-Podcasts can be a great way to supplement a blog or YouTube channel, or they can be a standalone side hustle.
+Podcasts are an excellent way for real estate professionals to share their expertise with a larger audience.
+Podcasts can be a great way to supplement a blog, YouTube channel, or standalone side hustle.

 If you want to be successful with your side hustle, you need to focus on a specific area that you can improve on and produce content regularly.
-You can make money from your podcast by selling advertising, finding sponsors, or promoting products and services.
+You can profit from your podcast by selling advertising, finding sponsors, or promoting products and services.

 Starting a podcast is also relatively easy and inexpensive.
 You do not need a website or domain name to start, even though it can be helpful.
-There are various services that you can use to host your podcast for free, such as iTunes and Stitcher.
+You can use various services to host your podcast for free, such as iTunes and Stitcher.

 11. Freelance Writing